-Country entry requirements for proof of yellow fever vaccination under the IHR differ from CDC’s recommendations.
-Yellow fever vaccine entry requirements are established by countries to prevent the importation and transmission of YFV and are allowed under the IHR.
-Travelers must comply with these to enter the country, unless they have been issued a medical waiver.
-Certain countries require vaccination from travelers arriving from all countries (Table 3-26), while some countries require vaccination only for travelers coming from a country with risk of YFV transmission (see Yellow Fever & Malaria Information, by Country at the end of this chapter).
-WHO defines those areas with risk of YFV transmission as countries or areas where yellow fever has been reported currently or in the past, plus where vectors and animal reservoirs exist.
+Country entry requirements for proof of YF vaccination under the IHR differ from CDC’s recommendations.
+Countries may establish YF vaccine entry requirements to prevent the importation and transmission of YF virus.
+Travelers must comply with these requirements to enter the country, unless they have been issued a medical waiver.
+Certain countries require vaccination from travelers arriving from all countries (Table 4-27), while some countries require vaccination only for travelers above a certain age coming from countries with risk of YF virus transmission (see Chapter 2, Yellow Fever Vaccine & Malaria Prophylaxis Information, by Country).
+WHO defines those areas with risk of YF virus transmission as countries or areas where YF virus activity has been reported currently or in the past and where vectors and animal reservoirs exist.
 Country requirements are subject to change at any time; therefore, CDC encourages travelers to check with the relevant embassy or consulate before departure.

-The information in the section on yellow fever vaccine recommendations is advice given by CDC to prevent YFV infections among travelers.
-Recommendations are subject to change at any time because of changes in YFV circulation; therefore, CDC encourages travelers to check the destination pages for up-to-date vaccine information and to check for relevant travel notices on the CDC website before departure (www.cdc.gov/travel).
+CDC bases its advice on how to prevent travel-associated YF virus infections on a destination-specific risk classification for YF virus transmission: endemic, transitional, low potential for exposure, and no risk.
+CDC recommends YF vaccination for travel to endemic and transitional areas (Maps 4-13 and 4-14).
+Recommendations are subject to change at any time because of changes in YF virus circulation; therefore, CDC encourages travelers to check the destination pages for up-to-date vaccine information and to check for relevant travel notices on the CDC website before departure (www.cdc.gov/travel).

-Countries that only contain areas with low potential for exposure to YFV (Table 3-23) are not included on the official WHO list of countries with risk of YFV transmission (Table 3-22).
-Therefore, proof of yellow fever vaccination should not be required if traveling from a country with low potential for exposure to YFV to a country with a vaccination entry requirement (unless that country requires proof of yellow fever vaccination from all arriving travelers; see Table 3-26).
-An exception is Bolivia, which requires yellow fever vaccination for people traveling from or transiting through any of the 6 countries with low potential for exposure, in addition to those with risk of YFV transmission.
+Countries that contain areas with only low potential for exposure to YF virus (Table 4-24) are not included on the official WHO list of countries with risk of YF virus transmission (Table 4-23).
+Unless a country requires proof of YF vaccination from all arriving travelers, proof of YF vaccination should not be required of travelers coming from a country with low potential for exposure to YF virus to a country with a vaccination entry requirement.

 CDC website: www.cdc.gov/yellowfever